Dropping and Withdrawing From Classes

 Quantitative and Qualitative Requirements

-Students must complete their program of study within one and one-half (150%) times the normal length of the program of study.
-This includes all credit hours attempted whether they are completed or passed.
-For example, if a program of study is 80 credit hours, the maximum timeframe to complete the program and receive financial aid is 120 attempted credit hours.
+Maximum Timeframe – Students must complete a program of study within one and one-half (150%) times the normal length of the program of study.
+This includes all credit hours attempted, whether or not the hours are completed or passed.
+For example, if a program of study is 60 credit hours, the maximum timeframe to complete the program and receive financial aid is 90 attempted credit hours.
 The maximum timeframe will vary depending upon the length of the program of study.
 Changing majors may result in a student exceeding the maximum timeframe for completion.

 SAP Status

-A student that does not maintain a 2.0 GPA and/or does not complete at least 67% of all attempted hours at the time SAP is checked, will be placed on Financial Aid Warning Status and will continue to receive financial aid for one term only.
-Students will be notified of their SAP Status by email.
+A student who does not maintain a 2.0 GPA and/or does not successfully complete at least 67% of all attempted hours at the SAP checkpoint will be placed on Financial Aid Warning status and will continue to receive financial aid for one term only.
+Students will be notified of a change in SAP status by email to the college-provided student email address.

 If at the completion of the Financial Aid Warning term: